skellyjs/skellyjs/README.md

 # Javascript Files

 The javascript files are read into memory on load.
 Required files are not combined into a single file, but that feature is coming.
 They are, however, minified using [Uglify-JS](https://github.com/mishoo/UglifyJS2).
+An index javascript example file is located in /javascripts

 # CSS Files

 The built in CSS precompiler is [LESS](http://lesscss.org).
-I suggest you create a single less file for each view (*/stylesheets*), and include global less files (*/stylesheets/includes*) as needed:
+I suggest you create a single less file for each view (*/stylesheets*), and include global less files (*/stylesheets/includes*) as needed.
+An index less file, and several includes, are located in /stylesheets (and /styplesheets/includes)
 ```less
 /* index.less */
 @import 'global';